cyberboticslab/cyberboticslab.github.io/content/authors/emmanuel-gyasi-baaye/_index.md

 education:
   courses:
-    - course: BSc in Computer Science and Engineering
+    - course: BSc in Mechanical and Aerospace Engineering
       institution: The Ohio State University
       year: 2021